 Composting at home is an easy, cheap and environmentally friendly way to manage your garden waste.
-It has the benefit of producing nutrient rich compost you can then use for your plants.
+It also provides you with free nutrient rich compost you can use in your garden.

 How to get started with home composting

-You can buy a discounted 220 litre compost bin made from 100% recycled plastic for just £10 in 2021.
+You can buy a discounted 220 litre compost bin made from 100% recycled plastic for just £10.

 The home composter has the following features:

-- includes a hatch at the bottom for easy access to your compost
+- Design: includes a hatch at the bottom for easy access to your compost

-- made from 100% post- consumer recycled material
+- Material: made from 100% post- consumer recycled material

-- the supplier indicates via Carbon Trust that its carbon footprint is 9kgCo2e
+- Supplier credentials: the supplier indicates through the Carbon Trust that its carbon footprint is 9kgCo2e

 Compost is easy to make and use.
 You want to aim for a good mix of both ‘green’ and ‘brown’ material.